-→ Ownership of the declaration is transferred to the manufacturer and is indicated on the front page of the EPD.

-- → The name and number of the respective manufacturer group EPD and the name of the original declaring manufacturer group must be indicated in the area of applicability of the EPD. - → The manufacturer can make changes to details on the specific features of his product, manufacturing thereof and his organisation. - → Insofar as product-based evidence is required in the PCR, this must be obtained by the manufacturer for his specific product and included in the EPD. - \rightarrow Furthermore, the contents of the manufacturer groups (page 2 ff) after the front page may not be changed in the individualised EPD. - \rightarrow The date of applicability of the individualised EPD must correspond with the applicability of the manufacturer group EPD.
+- → Ownership of the declaration is transferred to the manufacturer and is indicated on the front page of the EPD. - → The name and number of the respective manufacturer group EPD and the name of the original declaring manufacturer group must be indicated in the area of applicability of the EPD. - → The manufacturer can make changes to details on the specific features of his product, manufacturing thereof and his organisation (chap.
+2 of EPD). - → Insofar as product-based evidence is required in the PCR, this must be obtained by the manufacturer for his specific product and included in the EPD (chap.
+7 of EPD). - \rightarrow Furthermore, the contents of the manufacturer groups (page 2 ff) after the front page may not be changed in the individualised EPD. - \rightarrow The date of applicability of the individualised EPD must correspond with the applicability of the manufacturer group EPD.
 The issue date corresponds with the publication date.